gaborbernat/bernat-tech/content/posts/securing-python-supply-chain/index.md

 > explicitly.
 A single unhashed line silently disables verification for that package.
 Tools like
 > `uv pip compile --generate-hashes` avoid this by always generating hashes for every dependency.

-Hash-pinned lockfiles are a significant step toward **reproducible builds** — given the same lockfile, every install pulls the same artifacts.
+Hash-pinned lockfiles move you toward **reproducible builds**: given the same lockfile, every install pulls the same artifacts.
 Full reproducibility also depends on deterministic build scripts and environments, but pinning the dependency layer removes one of the biggest sources of variation. `uv lock` captures exact versions, hashes, and platform markers, getting you most of the way there.

-Looking ahead, [PEP 751](https://peps.python.org/pep-0751/) defines `pylock.toml` — a standardized, tool-agnostic lock file format.
+Looking ahead, [PEP 751](https://peps.python.org/pep-0751/) defines `pylock.toml`, a standardized, tool-agnostic lock file format.
 Unlike tool-specific formats (`uv.lock`, `poetry.lock`), any tool can produce or consume it.
 Notably, `pylock.toml` supports recording
 [attestation identities](https://packaging.python.org/en/latest/specifications/index-hosted-attestations/) directly in